What is palliative care?

 About palliative care

-Learn more about palliative care
+Learn more about palliative care.

 How to receive palliative care

 Don't wait for others to bring it up.
-If you or someone you know could use additional support with a serious illness, talk to your/their primary care provider about how palliative care might help.
+If you or someone you know could use additional support with a serious illness, talk to a primary care provider about how palliative care might help.
 Find out if palliative care is right for you.

 You can also find palliative care services in your area.